 Moving your body is incredibly helpful when it comes to overall physical and mental health.
 Exercise relieves stress due to the release of endorphins, improves circulation, helps deliver oxygen and nutrients, and increases energy.
 There can be a lot of expectations and judgment surrounding exercise however, so go easy on yourself.
 Shoot for a daily 20-30 minute walk to start and focus on being present.
 You may be surprised to find what noticing the cool breeze and tuning into the sound of birdsong can do for the psyche.

 Getting enough sleep is imperative for overall health, especially when experiencing chronic stress.
-Lack of adequate sleep can lead to depression, obesity, high blood pressure, brain fog and more.
+Lack of adequate sleep can lead to depression, obesity, high blood pressure, brain fog and even hair loss.
 Shoot for at least 7-9 hours of sleep a night and make it a habit.
 Treat yourself to a nightly beauty routine, luxurious bedding and a cool, dark environment for the best Zzzs.

 Stressful situations await around every corner so it is imperative to take the necessary steps to care for your mind and body.
 And while worrying about hair loss may feel vain, it’s in fact the opposite; your body is crying out for help.
 Taking time to tend to your mental and physical well-being must become a top priority, even if putting yourself first sometimes feels selfish.
 When in fact, you are nourishing your body and soul so that you can continue caring for those you love and being the boss lady you are.